Andxre/cryptoConvert/README.md

-# cryptoConvert
+# CoinConvert
-A simple platform to convert cryptocurrency to dollar value.
+A simple web platform to convert cryptocurrency to dollar value.